automl/AutoDLComp19/README.md

 bash utils/setup_environment.sh
 ```

-1. If there is no miniconda installation, the script downloads the miniconda installer from the web, executes it to install miniconda into .miniconda
+1. If there is no miniconda installation, downloads the miniconda installer from the web, executes it to install miniconda into .miniconda
-* Updates conda
+1. Updates conda
-* If there is no autodl environment, the script installs it as specified in `utils/environment.yml`
+1. If there is no autodl environment, installs it as specified in `utils/environment.yml`
-* If there is an autodl environment, the script updates it if there are changes to `utils/environment.yml`
+1. If there is an autodl environment and there are changes to `utils/environment.yml` performs updates

 ## Usage